Blog Post

 Choosing a Property Management Company: The Questions Some Hope You Won’t Ask

-As any property owner knows, managing rental units is a big job.
-There comes a time when they can’t, or simply don’t want to, do it on their own.
-Property leasing and management companies are there to lighten the load of the day-to-day work involved in finding and screening tenants, administering the appropriate paperwork, collecting rent, and handling upkeep and repairs.
+As a property owner, you know managing rental units is a big job.
+There comes a time when owners can’t, or simply don’t want to, do it on their own.
+Property leasing and management companies are there to lighten the load of the day-to-day work involved: Finding and screening tenants, administering the appropriate paperwork, collecting rent, and handling upkeep and repairs.

 Tenant Relations

-Aside from the standard question about what types of background checks they run on potential renters, a few strategic questions can help an owner judge the success of their tenant relations.
+Aside from the standard questions about their rent-collection stats and what types of background checks they run on potential renters, a few strategic questions can help an owner judge the success of a manager’s tenant relations.

 • What percentage of renters renew their leases?
 A low percentage of renewals could indicate the property isn’t a very nice place to live.
 Could that be due to poor management?

-• Can the manager explain the Federal Fair Housing Act?
-If a company’s employees don’t know or understand fair housing laws well enough to discuss them, they could break the law.
+• Can your manager explain the Federal Fair Housing Act?
+If a company’s employees don’t know or understand fair housing laws well enough to discuss them, they could end up breaking the law.
 That is legal trouble that no property owner wants.

 Money Matters

 Fees are a key factor in hiring a leasing and management company.
 It’s important to understand the fee structure so you’re not blindsided by additional charges.
-The other money matter that must be discussed involves rent collection.
-For example, all management companies in this day and age should offer an online payment option—one that doesn’t may have trouble collecting rent.
-Here are some other issues about fees and rent that can yield valuable information:
+The other money matter that must be discussed is rent collection.
+For example, most management companies these days offer an online payment option—one that doesn’t may have trouble collecting rent.
+Here are some other questions about fees and rent that can yield valuable information:

-• Does the company charge fees on vacant units?
-Some management companies charge a flat fee, which is convenient unless you’re paying for empty apartments.
-There is little incentive for them to rush to rent to a new tenant if they know they will continue to collect their fees.
+• Does your company charge fees on vacant units?
+Some management companies charge a flat fee, which is convenient—unless you’re paying for empty apartments.
+There is little incentive for the company to rush to find a new tenant if they know they will continue to collect their fees.

-• How quickly do you get paid after rent is collected?
+• How quickly do you pay property owners after rent is collected?
 Management companies may take 30 days, 45 days, or even longer to pay owners after rent is due from the tenants.
 Will their schedule mesh with your financial obligations?

 • What percentage of rent payments are late?
 A lot of late payers could mean inadequate collecting procedures, or a failure to screen for renters’ ability to pay.

 • What percentage of security deposits are returned?
-A low percentage shows that tenants aren’t taking good care of the property—a sign that the management company is either not screening effectively or not communicating expectations.
+A low percentage might show that tenants aren’t taking good care of the property.
+Perhaps the management company is either not screening effectively or not communicating expectations.
 (Or, it could even mean that the management company is pocketing some of those deposits for itself!)

 Maintenance and Repairs